team113sanger/dermatlas_germlinepost_nf/README.md

 Inputs will depend on whether you are runnning in post-processing mode or end-to-end.
 Inputs can also be split into those which are cohort dependent and independent.

 ### Cohort-dependent variables
-- `study_id`: Prefix number for the cohort
+- `study_id`: prefix string to be applied to cohort-level summary files
 - `outdir`: path to the where you would like the pipeline to output results
-- `post_process_only`: logical determining whether to run post processing or the end-to-end germline analysis.
+- `post_process_only`: logical determining whether to run post processing (VCF-> oncoplot) or the end-to-end (BAM -> oncoplot) germline analysis.

 **If true, the following inputs are required:**
-- `geno_vcf`: a path to a set of .vcf files in a project directory.
-Note: the pipeline assumes that corresponding index files have been pre-generated and are co-located with vcf and you should use a ** glob match to recursively collect all bamfiles in the directory
+- `geno_vcf`: a path to a set of .vcf files in a project directory. **Note: the pipeline assumes that corresponding index files have been pre-generated and are co-located with vcf and you should use a ** glob match to recursively collect all bamfiles in the directory**
-- `sample_map`: path to a tab delimited file containing Sample IDs and the vcf files that they correspond
+- `sample_map`: path to a tab delimited file containing Sample IDs and the vcf files that they correspond to.
+Please see `tests/testdata/sample_map.tsv` for an example

 **If false, the following inputs are required:**
 - `tsv_file`: a manifest containing sample ids, associated bam files and their indexes.
+Please see `tests/testdata/manifest.tsv` for an example

 ### Cohort-independent variables
 Reference files that are reused across pipeline executions have been placed within the pipeline's default `nextflow.config` file to simplify configuration.
 These can be ommited from setup.
 Behind the scences though, the following reference files are required for a run: